Chiang Mai and Northern Thailand

 The hot season is between March and May and it is hot with temperatures often hitting 40°C/104°F with very high levels of humidity.
 A much more pleasant time to visit the mountain areas as they are a much more comfortable temperature.
 Rainfall tends to increase in mid to late May as we head towards the rainy season.

-The rainy season runs until around late October and for much of the time there will be rain every day usually with mid to late afternoon downpours than often last only an hour or so before it starts to dry out again.
+The rainy season runs from June until late October and for much of the time there will be rain every day usually with mid to late afternoon downpours than often last only an hour or so before it starts to dry out again.
 Night-time storms also happen and can provide incredible light shows.
 Temperatures are in the low 30’s/86-91°F and pleasant at night.

 Chiang Mai airport is well served by regional airlines as well as some larger airlines, however there are no direct flights from the UK, Thai, Singapore and Qatar all offer good connecting options.
 There are fewer options when flying to Chiang Rai from the UK meaning a Bangkok visit is more beneficial.
 Many people will combine a visit to the north of Thailand with a couple of nights in Bangkok where connections are excellent.